66daysofdata/Resources/README.md

 A list including topics from beginners to advanced level.

-References on roadmaps for the the following:
+References on roadmaps for the following:

 - Data Analyst
 - Data Science